-Since From our inception through December 31, 2023, we have incurred significant operating losses.
+From our inception through December 31, 2023, we incurred significant operating losses.
 Our ability to generate revenue sufficient to achieve sustained profitability will depend on the continued growth in customer utilization of our products and services.
-We generated total revenue of \$96.9 million \$114.3 million and \$211.2 million, and net income of \$12.2 million and \$24.4 million, for the three and six months ended March 31, 2024.
-June 30, 2024, respectively.
+We generated total revenue of \$114.3 million \$108.8 million and \$211.2 million \$319.9 million, and net income of \$12.2 million \$4.2 million and \$24.4 million \$28.6 million, for the three and six nine months ended June 30, 2024 September 30, 2024, respectively.
 We generated total revenue of \$241.6 million and incurred a net loss of \$25.0 million for the year ended December 31, 2023.
-As of March 31, 2024 June 30, 2024, we had an accumulated deficit of \$491.5 million \$479.3 million.
-We expect our operating and capital expenditures will continue to increase as we focus on growing commercial sales of our products in both the United States and select non-U.S. markets, including growing our commercial team, which will pursue increasing commercial sales of our OCS products; growing our NOP, including by maintaining and growing our logistics capabilities, including hiring and training of pilots to scale our aviation transportation, to support our NOP and reduce dependence on third party transportation, including by means of the acquisition, maintenance or replacement of fixed-wing aircraft or other acquisitions, joint ventures or strategic investments; scaling our manufacturing and sterilization operations; developing the next generation OCS; continuing research, development and clinical trial efforts; seeking regulatory clearance for new products and product enhancements, including additional indications or other organs, in both the United States and select non-U.S. markets; and operating as a public company.
+As of June 30, 2024 September 30, 2024, we had an accumulated deficit of \$479.3 million \$475.1 million.
+We expect our operating and capital expenditures will continue to increase as we focus on growing commercial sales of our products in both the United States and select non-U.S. markets, including growing our commercial team, which will pursue increasing commercial sales of our OCS products; growing our NOP, including by maintaining and growing our logistics capabilities, including hiring training and training of retaining pilots to scale our aviation transportation, to support our NOP and reduce dependence on third party transportation, including by means of the acquisition, maintenance or replacement of fixed-wing aircraft or other acquisitions, joint ventures or strategic investments; scaling our manufacturing and sterilization operations; developing the next generation OCS; continuing research, development and clinical trial efforts; seeking regulatory clearance for new products and product enhancements, including additional indications or other organs, in both the United States and select non-U.S. markets; and operating as a public company.